d99kris/nchat/README.md

 Specifies whether to prompt the user for confirmation when pasting an image to a chat.

+### desktop_notify_active_current

+Specifies whether new message in current chat shall trigger desktop notification when nchat terminal window is active.

-### desktop_notify_active
+### desktop_notify_active_noncurrent

-Specifies whether new message shall trigger desktop notification when nchat terminal window is active.
+Specifies whether new message in non-current chat shall trigger desktop notification when nchat terminal window is active.

 ### desktop_notify_command